Auditions

 2025-26 Season Audition Information

-The Public Theatre, an AEA SPT Category 9 located in Lewiston, Maine, will be holding their NYC Equity Principal Auditions for our 25-26 Season at the New York AEA Audition Center located at 165 W 46th St.
+NYC Equity Principal Auditions for our 25-26 Season were held at the AEA Audition Center located at 165 W 46th St. on July 14 and 15, 2025.

 2025-26 Season Casting Breakdown